Does Acupuncture For Depression Actually Work?

 Currently, there hasn't been extensive long-term research on acupuncture for depression.
 The Anxiety and Depression Association of America (ADAA) says, the "evidence for the use of acupuncture…to treat anxiety disorders is becoming stronger."

-This 2013 study, published in the Journal of Alternative and Complementary Medicine, found that a specific type of acupuncture—electroacupuncture, in which a minute amount of electricity was used— is just as effective as fluoxetine, or Prozac, in reducing symptoms of depression.
+A 2013 study, published in the Journal of Alternative and Complementary Medicine, found that a specific type of acupuncture—electroacupuncture, in which a minute amount of electricity was used— is just as effective as fluoxetine, or Prozac, in reducing symptoms of depression.

 Does acupuncture for depression have long-term effects?

 According to a 2001 study that examined 38 women, it appears that acupuncture does relieve depression.
 However, it doesn't appear to have long-lasting effects.
 After the women completed the acupuncture treatment, they were interviewed six months later.
-What researchers found is that of the 17 women who experienced a full remission of their depression symptoms, four had a relapse within the 6-month follow-up period.
+What researchers found is that of the 17 women who experienced a full remission of their depression symptoms, four had a relapse within the six-month follow-up period.

 Acupuncture for depression is a complementary practice